mozilla-services/socorro/webapp-django/INSTALL.md

 Copy default config file and customize it
 -----------------------------------------

+This step depends on how you intend to run the webapp.
+If you're going to do development work then use:

+    cp crashstats/settings/dev.py-dist crashstats/settings/local.py

+If you're going to run it in production then use:

-    cp crashstats/settings/local.py-dist crashstats/settings/local.py
+    cp crashstats/settings/prod.py-dist crashstats/settings/local.py

 Run unit tests
 --------------

 Before running the tests, you will have to make sure your configuration has the CACHES key set to use LocMemCache as a backend.
-See ``crashstats/settings/local.py-dist`` for a working example.
+See ``crashstats/settings/dev.py-dist`` for a working example.
 Then you will need to compress static files, using the
 following:

     ./manage.py collectstatic --noinput && ./manage.py compress_jingo --force